 (d) The same person or closely related persons own, control, or manage the affairs of the entities.

 (3) Farm operation.
-A displaced farm operation (defined in paragraph (B)(13) of rule 5501:2-5-01 of the Administrative Code) may choose a fixed payment, in lieu of the payments for actual moving and related expenses and actual reasonable re-establishment expenses, in an amount equal to its average annual net earnings as computed in accordance with paragraph (E)(5) of this rule, but not less than one thousand dollars nor more than twenty thousand dollars.
+A displaced farm operation (defined in paragraph (B)(13) of rule 5501:2-5-01 of the Administrative Code) may choose a fixed payment, in lieu of the payments for actual moving and related expenses and actual reasonable re-establishment expenses, in an amount equal to its average annual net earnings as computed in accordance with paragraph (E)(5) of this rule, but not less than one thousand dollars nor more than forty thousand dollars.
 In the case of a partial acquisition of land, which was a farm operation before the acquisition, the fixed payment shall be made only if the agency determines that:

 (a) The acquisition of part of the land caused the operator to be displaced from the farm operation on the remaining land; or

 (b) The partial acquisition caused a substantial change in the nature of the farm operation.

 (4) Nonprofit organization.
 A displaced nonprofit organization may choose a fixed payment of one thousand dollars to forty thousand dollars, in lieu of the payments for actual moving and related expenses and actual reasonable re-establishment expenses, if the agency determines that it cannot be relocated without a substantial loss of existing patronage (membership or clientele).
 A nonprofit organization is assumed to meet this test, unless the agency demonstrates otherwise.
 Any payment in excess of one thousand dollars must be supported with financial statements for the two twelve month periods prior to the acquisition.
 The amount to be used for the payment is the average of two years annual gross revenues less administrative expenses.